Ceelog/phpdoc-en/src/language/oop5/properties.md

 Properties
 ----------

-Class member variables are called "properties".
-You may also see them referred to using other terms such as "attributes" or "fields", but for the purposes of this reference we will use "properties".
+Class member variables are called *properties*.
+You may also see them referred to using other terms such as *attributes* or *fields*, but for the purposes of this reference we will use *properties*.
 They are defined by using one of the keywords *public*, *protected*, or *private*, optionally followed by a type declaration, followed by a normal variable declaration.
 This declaration may include an